cyclonePort · Weather Surveillance Instrumentation

 • Continuous real-time wind direction — 0–360° vector-averaged bearing updated every second, displayed alongside wind speed and gusts in RadarOmega

-• Historical direction archive — full directional history for every station, exportable for compliance records, post-event analysis, and fire/hazmat incident documentation
+• Historical direction archive — directional history for every station

-• True-north referenced data — all direction data referenced to true geographic north for direct comparability with NWS and NOAA observations
+• True-north referenced data — all direction data referenced to true geographic north for direct comparability with regional weather observations

 • Multi-station wind map — view wind direction arrows for all stations simultaneously in RadarOmega to track front passage, sea breeze fronts, and outflow boundaries across a monitored region